Federal investigation seeks to uncover painful history of Native American boarding schools - News Break

 In her memo, Haaland said she wants the U.S. investigation to identify the children who attended and their tribal affiliations, along with a particular emphasis on finding records of cemeteries or burial sites connected with the schools that may contain unidentified human remains.
 Federally run off-reservation schools dotted the West and Midwest, from Arizona to Montana to Michigan to Wisconsin, according to a map created by Dickinson University for a digital resource center for the Carlisle school.

 Some advocates want Congress to take the next step and create a formal truth commission.
-Sen. Elizabeth Warren, D-Massachusetts, in the coming weeks plans to reintroduce legislation forming one.
+Sen. Elizabeth Warren, (D-Mass.), in the coming weeks plans to reintroduce legislation forming one.

 “Our people were forcefully removed from their homes and families, placed into the boarding school system, and stripped of their identity as Navajo people to assimilate them,” Navajo Nation President Jonathan Nez said in a statement.
 “This troubling history deserves more attention to raise awareness and to educate others about the atrocities that our people experienced, so that they can better understand our society today and work together to heal and move forward.”